Plain English Summary

 Background and study aims

 When someone has a stroke caused by bleeding into the brain (haemorrhagic stroke) permanent brain damage can occur and result in long-term disability.
 There is also a chance that the bleeding can increase, which may cause worse disability or be life threatening.
 This happens in approximately 20-30% of haemorrhagic stroke patients.
 At present there is no available treatment that is effective at reducing the bleeding in the brain and improving the recovery.
 In this trial, we want to test whether it is possible to give a drug (tranexamic acid) to people in the first few hours after a haemorrhagic stroke.
 We hope that we will be able to show that giving the drug may reduce the chances of dying and being left with disability after a haemorrhagic stroke.
 In this trial, the treatment we are testing is a drug, tranexamic acid, which encourages blood to clot to stop the bleeding.
 Continued or increased bleeding into the brain (haematoma expansion) is not uncommon in the first hours and days following a haemorrhagic stroke and increases the risk of the patient not recovering fully and being left with some disability.
 Stopping the bleeding in the first hours and days after stroke with medicine might help patients to recover better.
 Tranexamic acid is a tried and tested drug in other medical conditions that acts quickly to help the blood to clot and stop bleeding but is not given routinely after stroke.
-We aim to assess in this trial what effect tranexamic acid has on how people recover after a haemorrhagic stroke.
+The aim of this study is to assess what effect tranexamic acid has on how people recover after a haemorrhagic stroke.

 Who can participate?